ACTFL Writing Proficiency Test (WPT)

 The choices made by the test taker in response to the Background Survey and the Self-Assessment ensure that each test taker receives a customized and unique test.

-The WPT assesses the full range of the ACTFL Proficiency Guidelines—from Novice to Superior on 3 different test forms.
-The results of the Self-Assessment identify the appropriate form.
+The WPT assesses the full range of the ACTFL Proficiency - from Novice to Superior - on 3 different test forms.
+The results of the Self-Assessment automatically generate the appropriate form.

 • Form 1 can provide a rating within the proficiency range of Novice Low to Intermediate Mid (NL – IM).
 The average administration time is 40 minutes.